 Hold the iPhone 5C next to a smartphone sporting a full HD display though and you will notice it doesn't quite hit the same heights in terms of clarity, but in isolation you won't be disappointed.

-Opinion on the new color scheme for iOS 7 is still spilt, but the brighter, fresher look certainly makes it look more enticing on screen, catching your eye and actually pulling you into the operating system - where as iOS 6 had become rather mundane.
+Opinion on the new colour scheme for iOS 7, which is unaltered in iOS 8.1 and beyond, is less spilt than it was and the brighter, fresher look certainly makes it look more enticing on screen, catching your eye and actually pulling you into the operating system - where as iOS 6 had become rather mundane.

-What we do find frustrating in iOS 7 and its previous iterations is the dependence it has on the settings menu, with various app controls all housed here instead of within the apps themselves.
+What I do find frustrating in iOS 8.1 and its previous iterations is the dependence it has on the settings menu, with various app controls all housed here instead of within the apps themselves.

-iOS 7 is a great improvement on the previous version on Apple's interface and coupled with the colorful iPhone 5C it makes for a pleasing package.
+iOS 8 (and formlery iOS 7) is a great improvement on the previous version on Apple's interface and coupled with the colourful iPhone 5C it makes for a pleasing package.

-It runs smoothly on the 5C and although some may take issue with the iOS 7 color scheme, it's still easy to use with the addition of features such as the Control Center provide a huge benefit to the end user.
+It runs smoothly on the 5C and although some may take issue with the colour scheme, it's still easy to use with the addition of features such as the Control Center provide a huge benefit to the end user.